evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-04/readme.md

 ![Windows Terminal](images/wt-new.png)

-To split it, enter `Shift+Alt+D` and it will split your session vertically:
+To split current window, enter `Shift+Alt+D` and it will split your current window either vertically or horizontally:

 ![Windows Terminal](images/wt-split.png)